Xyvir/Qharbox/SPEC.md

 #### 3.4 Raster Image Handling

-Direct embedding of raster images (e.g., PNG, JPEG) is an **intentional omission** to maintain the format's text-based, resolution-independent ethos.
-The recommended workaround is to embed the raster image within an SVG file using an `<image>` tag and then reference that SVG file using the `src` attribute.
+Direct embedding of raster images (e.g., PNG, JPEG) is an **intentional omission**.
+The recommended workaround is to convert raster image to a simple SVG image using a tool like Inkscape or similair and then embed the new .SVG image.

 -----

 ### 4\.
 Rendering Rules